 What we really love to do with cookies is make logs.
 This though, you have to do before freezing the dough.
 Just roll out the different colored dough into 1 cm or 1.5 cm thick logs first.
 Then place them one over the other in a chessboard pattern and squish it together.
 Yes, I said squish!
 That’s what we do.
 Then put it in the refrigerator for 30 minutes to 45 minutes.

 Once your logs are frozen, cut them into quarter-inch thick pieces.

 Line some trays with butter paper, and arrange the cookies on them.
 Preheat your oven to 200 degrees Celsius.
-Bake the cookies for 20 to 25 minutes and they’re ready.
+Bake the cookies at 180 degrees Celsius or 350 degrees Fahrenheit for 15 to 20 minutes and they’re ready.

 And that’s it!
 Our yummy and tasty shortbread style cookies are ready.
 I love that the texture looks like scooped ice cream.
 And they just melt in the mouth!
 Try making them and see how fast they disappear off your shelf!
 We’re down half a batch already, and it’s not even Christmas yet.
 They disappear as fast as our traditional mass pav and vanilla cream!

 - Semolina Date and orange Cake

 - Gluten Free Chitaps

 - Date Rolls, delicious biscuity treats